Skip to main content

 Groups

-groups can be used to link your team entity with a team on a different platform that you have integrated with Cortex.
-For example, you can specify:
+Use groups to link your team entity with a team on a different platform that you have integrated with Cortex.
+You can only link one group to a team entity.

 openapi: 3.0.1